biocommons/biocommons.github.io/docs/community/governance.md

 - The **Executive Director** oversees the Steering Committee and is generally responsible for overall biocommons operations.
 - The **Steering Committee** provides general administrative oversight for the biocommons community.
-- The **Project Teams** plan and coordinate development activities within their projects, consistent with biocommons architectural directions.
+- The **Maintainers** plan and coordinate development activities within and across projects, consistent with biocommons architectural directions.

 ### Executive Director